mattboehm/vim-accordion/README.markdown

 Accordion can either be used to adjust the layout once or to continually enforce the layout for the current tab or all tabs.

-To adjust the layout one time, type `:call Accordion(3)` where 3 is the number of vsplits you want to be limited to seeing.
-To restore your layout to normal, type `:call AccordionClear()`.
+To adjust the layout one time, run `:Accordion 3` where 3 is the number of vsplits you want to be limited to seeing.
+To restore your layout to normal, run `:AccordionClear`.

-If you want accordion to continually enforce a layout, try `:call AccordionStart(3)` or `:call AccordionStartTab(3)` (only applies to one tab).
+If you want accordion to continually enforce a layout, try `:AccordionStart 3` or `:AccordionStartTab 3` (only applies to one tab).
 Every time you split or switch windows, accordion will re-layout to enforce that you never have too many vsplits crowding your screen.
-To turn this off, `:call AccordionStop()`.
+To turn this off, run `:AccordionStop`.

 Screenshot